giomarc/SABD-2nd-Project/README.md

 - HDSF is used to persist flink operator's state
 - Alluxio is used as low latency middleware layer for persisting state between HDFS and Flink
-- Zookeper for high availability for Kafka
+- Zookeeper for high availability for Kafka
 - Kafka as ingestion layer for Flink
 - Flink as data stream processing framework

-To start the environment
+Starting the environment
 ------
 The environment can be managed by docker-compose.
 To start, type the following command in docker-compose folder
 ```console
 docker-compose up -d --build
 ```

-All containers start automatically, wait few minutes.
+All containers start automatically,just wait a few minutes.

 ### Phase 1: Data ingestion